BoomDAO/ICP.NET/src/WebSockets/README.md

-    .WithIdentity(identity) // Used to specify an IIdentity, otherwise will generate an ephemeral identity .WithRootKey(rootKey) // Used to specify the network root public key, required if using a dev or other ic network .WithCustomCandidConverter(customConverter) // Used if `AppMessage` requires a custom CandidConverter for serialization .WithCustomBlsCryptography(bls) // Used to override the default bls library.
+    .WithIdentity(identity) // Used to specify an IIdentity, otherwise will generate an ephemeral identity .WithRootKey(rootKey) // Used to specify the network root public key, required if using a dev or other ic network .WithCustomCandidConverter(customConverter) // Used if `AppMessage` requires a custom CandidConverter for serialization .WithCustomClient(client) // Used to override the default WebSocket client .WithCustomBlsCryptography(bls) // Used to override the default bls library.
 See `WebGL Builds` below .BuildAndConnectAsync<AppMessage>(cancellationToken);
 ```